Current PhD Studentship opportunity available (close 16th December 2013) with this group:

 For stem cell populations to remain effective they need to balance the paradoxical capabilities for both self-renewal and differentiation.
-These two properties define pluripotent Embryonic Stem (ES) cells and make them useful, so understanding how these functions are balanced will uncover what it means to be a stem cell.
+These two properties define pluripotent Embryonic Stem (ES) cells and make them useful, so uncovering the molecular basis of these properties will reveal what being a stem cell means.

 Our goal is to determine how ES cells balance self-renewal and differentiation.
 To achieve this it is important to (i) identify the molecules that direct self-renewal, (ii) determine how these molecules function and (iii) define how these molecules interact with their target proteins / genes, to deliver that function.

 We cloned the pluripotent cell specific transcription factor Nanog using a genetic screen for enhanced self-renewal.
 As Nanog allows ES cells to self-renew under conditions in which they would normally differentiate, we named it after Tir nan Og, the mythological Celtic land of the ever-young.
 We are using Nanog as a molecular route into understanding of pluripotent cell regulation.

 We have found that undifferentiated ES cells are not all the same.
 In fact undifferentiated ES cells fluctuate between states of high Nanog expression, associated with a high probability of self-renewal, and low Nanog, associated with a pre-disposition towards differentiation.
 Therefore loss of Nanog can be dissociated from commitment to differentiation.